 For customers that require credentials to be presented to a limited set of trusted entities within the enterprise,

 the Knox Gateway may be configured to federate the authenticated identity from an external authentication event.

 This is done through providers with the role of federation.
-The out of the box federation provider is a simple
+The set of out-of-the-box federation providers include:

 The authorization role is used by providers that make access decisions for the requested resources based on the

 effective user identity context.
 This identity context is determined by the authentication provider and the identity

 assertion provider mapping rules.
 Evaluation of the identity context’s user and group principals against a set of